MattPahuta/tech-book-club/README.md

 ### What I learned

+I was drawn to this design largely due to its clean asthetic and the variety of layout and component element challeges it presented.

+I made a point of focussing on accessibility within my code, ensuring images and icons were all properly labeled and outfitted with alt text where necessary.
+A 'skip to main' link feature was added.
+And though this site layout doesn't necessary require it with the lack of a navigation menu, making base level A11Y enhancements a requirement of every project I work on feels like the right habit to adopt.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: